AcceleratedLinux/accelerated-linux/linux/Documentation/locking/locktypes.rst

    Non-PREEMPT_RT kernels disable preemption to get this effect.

-   PREEMPT_RT kernels use a per-CPU lock for serialization which keeps preemption disabled.
+   PREEMPT_RT kernels use a per-CPU lock for serialization which keeps preemption enabled.
 The lock disables softirq handlers and also prevents reentrancy due to task preemption.

 PREEMPT_RT kernels preserve all other spinlock_t semantics: